Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

-A trial of rituximab with chemotherapy for children and teenagers who have B cell lymphoma or leukaemia (Inter-B-NHL Ritux 2010)
+A trial of rituximab with chemotherapy for children and teenagers who have B cell lymphoma (Inter-B-NHL Ritux 2010)

 More about this trial

 B cell lymphoma is a type of non Hodgkin lymphoma.
 When this trial was done, doctors usually used chemotherapy to treat it.
 Researchers wanted to find out if having rituximab as well would improve treatment.

 Rituximab is type of a targeted cancer treatment called a monoclonal antibody.
 It can recognise and find specific proteins on cancer cells.

 We already knew from research that this combination of treatment was useful for adults with certain types of B cell lymphoma.
 Researchers wanted to find out if this was the case for children.

 This trial was for children with types of high grade B cell lymphoma such as Burkitt’s lymphoma and diffuse large B cell lymphoma.